LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-intro/accessingdata.rst

    If you want to verify what code this video starts with, check out the `db-setup <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/db-setup>`_ branch.
 If you want to verify what code this video ends with, check out the `persistent-data-store <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/persistent-data-store>`_ branch.

+.. admonition:: Warning

+   The video is using an out of date syntax for registering a data store.
+   The text that accompanies the video has the most current syntax.

 .. youtube::
    :video_id: NV_Tw9sQeEQ